& Juliet: Act Two

-The narcissistic Romeo finds Juliet, "forgives" her for not killing herself, and demands that she return to the marriage ("Love Me Like You Do").
-Juliet reveals to Romeo that she is engaged to Francois ("Since U Been Gone").
+The arrogant, selfish Romeo finds Juliet, "forgives" her for not killing herself, and demands that she return to the marriage ("Love Me Like You Do").
+Juliet reveals to Romeo that she is engaged to François ("Since U Been Gone").
 Shakespeare is frustrated with Anne because Juliet did not submit to Romeo's view of events.
 Anne counters that giving Juliet's story a happy ending is important to her and protests that Shakespeare cares more about his plays than his family.
 Anne breaks Shakespeare's quill, so that neither of them can make further changes to the story.
-Meanwhile, May is annoyed that Francois is ignoring May's feelings and still planning on marrying Juliet ("Whataya Want From Me"), while Juliet complains to May that Romeo lied to and cheated on her.
-Francois is conflicted and increasingly uneasy because he hasn't told Juliet about his feelings for May.
+Meanwhile, May is annoyed that François is ignoring May's feelings and still planning on marrying Juliet ("Whataya Want from Me"), while Juliet complains to May that Romeo lied to and cheated on her.
+François is conflicted and increasingly uneasy because he hasn't told Juliet about his feelings for May.

 Juliet meets again with Romeo, who reflects that he only ever felt valued for his looks and says that Juliet made him want to be a better person ("One More Try").
 Despite their recent bonding, Juliet remains uncertain of her feelings towards Romeo ("Problem/Can't Feel My Face").
-Francois's brother (in fact Shakespeare in disguise) invites Romeo to join the family band, which is booked to play at Juliet and Francois's wedding.
+François's brother (in fact Shakespeare in disguise) invites Romeo to join the family band, which is booked to play at Juliet and François' wedding.
 Angelique, in the meantime, proposes to Lance.

 Anne discovers that Juliet is still in love with Romeo and recounts her own romance with Shakespeare ("That's the Way It Is").
-At the wedding, Lance, Francois, Shakespeare, May, and Romeo perform ("Everybody").
-Francois begins to read his vows to Juliet ("As Long as You Love Me").
-However, they both change their minds about getting married, and Francois confesses his feelings for May ("It's Gonna Be Me").
+At the wedding, Lance, François, Shakespeare, May, and Romeo perform ("Everybody").
+François reads his vows to Juliet ("As Long as You Love Me").
+Confused by them, Juliet reneges on the marriage, and François confesses his feelings for May ("It's Gonna Be Me").
 This prompts Romeo to again profess his love for Juliet, while her parents insist she return to Verona with them, which Juliet refuses to do ("Stronger").
-Lance apologizes to Francois for trying to contol his actions and accepts his and May's relationship ("Shape of My Heart").
+Lance apologizes to François for trying to control his actions and accepts his and May's relationship ("Shape of My Heart").
 Angelique reassures Juliet that she will never leave her ("Fuckin' Perfect"), but Juliet insists Angelique go with Lance, before taking charge of her own destiny ("Roar").

 Shakespeare complains that Anne has ruined his play, and that he only brought back Romeo to give Juliet the happy ending he thought Anne wanted.
 Anne refutes this, saying she wants Juliet to be able to make her own choices.
 Realizing he has hurt Anne, Shakespeare apologizes ("I Want It That Way – Reprise").
 Shakespeare and Anne agree there does not need to be a conclusive ending, rather a new beginning.
-Romeo apologizes to Juliet, and they decide to go on a first date, while Angelique and Lance get married, and Francois and May begin a relationship ("Can't Stop the Feeling!").
+Romeo apologizes to Juliet, and they decide to go on a first date, while Angelique and Lance get married, and François and May begin a relationship ("Can't Stop the Feeling!").